BAE Systems Tempest: Programme history

 The 2018 UK Air Strategy document describes combat air as "An aircraft, manned or unmanned, whose prime function is to conduct air-to-air and/or air-to-surface combat operations in a hostile and/or contested environment, whilst having the ability to concurrently conduct surveillance, reconnaissance, electronic warfare and command and control tasks."
 On the same day, 16 July 2018, the Tempest programme was introduced at the Farnborough Airshow as part of the Combat Air Strategy to maintain UK's combat aircraft development capabilities.

 The maiden flight of Tempest was planned, as of 2018, to occur by 2025, with entry into service as early as 2035.
 By 2022, the first flight was planned for no earlier than 2026.

 By late 2021, the UK-led Future Air Combat System (FCAS) project entered the Concept and Assessment phase, with an initial contract let to BAE Systems worth approximately £250 million (US$340 million) to advance the design.
 BAE Systems is the lead contractor for the FCAS project.
-While the name given to the new fighter aircraft that forms the centerpiece of the system was Project Tempest, FCAS includes a "game-changing mix of swarming drones and uncrewed aircraft" in addition to the new fighter jet.
+While the name given to the new fighter aircraft that forms the centrepiece of the system was Project Tempest, FCAS includes a "game-changing mix of swarming drones and uncrewed aircraft" in addition to the new fighter jet.
 In addition, FCAS includes a new architecture for sensors, battlespace communications, networking and software.

 On 18 July 2022, the UK announced that a demonstrator aircraft would be flown for the first time "within the next five years".
 According to the MOD press release, the demonstrator's development is already underway at the BAE Systems facility in Warton near Preston, England and it has already been flown in simulators, with a predicted prototype test flight by 2026-2027.